 Located on the (relatively) quiet 44th Street, between Broadway and Sixth Avenue, Hotel Mela is close to the action but not so close that guests can't get a decent night's rest.
-The hotel actually feels like a passageway between tourist-focused Times Square and the businessman's Midtown West.
-At the Broadway end of the block, you'll find the flashing lights of the multilevel Virgil's BBQ and the gigantic Times Square Toys R Us; at the opposite end, on Sixth Avenue, are the sedately lit offices of the Wall Street Journal.
+The hotel actually feels like a passageway between tourist-y Times Square and the business-centric Midtown West.
+At the Broadway end of the block, you'll find the flashing lights of the multilevel Virgil's BBQ; at the opposite end, on Sixth Avenue, are the sedately lit offices of the Wall Street Journal.

 More subway lines converge here than anywhere else in the city, all of them no more than two blocks away.
 The B, D, F, and M lines are at 42nd Street-Bryant Park, while the 1, 2, 3, 7, N, Q, and R lines are at Times Square-42nd Street.

-Bathroom are a decent size, but there were no cabinets and not much space for perching toiletries, short of a narrow shelf attached below the sink mirror.
-Still, the H20 toiletries were a nice addition, particularly the sea-salt body scrub.
+Bathrooms with baby blue walls and black-and-white flooring are a decent size, but they don't have a ton of counter space.
+Still, H2O+ bath products (the brand's sea salt body butter, body wash, shampoo, and conditioner) and hairdryers are nice touches.
 Some standard Superiors do come with bathtubs -- guests just need to request one upon booking.
 (The same goes for Deluxes and Executives -- some have just showers, some have bathtubs with showers.)